conanhujinming/text_dedup/README.md

 This toolkit provides a highly optimized solution for large-scale text deduplication.
 It employs a multi-stage pipeline that combines exact substring deduplication using Content-Defined Chunking (CDC) with near-duplicate detection using SimHash and Faiss.
 The performance-critical core is implemented in C++ and parallelized with OpenMP, offering a significant speedup over pure Python implementations.

 This tool is ideal for cleaning large text datasets for **training large language models**, data analysis, or any application requiring the removal of both exact and near-duplicate content.
+It is very efficient, requires about 480s for a 1-GB text dataset on my desktop, and almost scales linearly with the data size and the CPU cores.

 ## Features